 Application Guidelines for privately financed students and the Application Form can be downloaded here

-Applications open from Mid-January each year for October entry of the same year.
+Applications open from Mid-September each year for October entry of the following year.

 i.
 Am I entitled to a waiver of the TOEFL etc. English language requirement?